Toufool/AutoSplit/README.md

 - Note that because it is taking so many images of your monitor per second, running the autosplitter does take a bit of processing power.

 ### Known Issues:
-- If using LiveSplit, hotkeys may start to act strange in livesplit (timer not starting or splitting, splitting when hitting reset key, etc.) if this happens, restarting LiveSplit should fix it.
+- If using LiveSplit, hotkeys will start to act strange in livesplit (timer not starting or splitting, splitting when hitting reset key, etc.) if this happens, restarting LiveSplit should fix it.
     - To avoid this issue, it is a good idea to open the Auto Splitter app first, configure settings, and make sure it runs before opening LiveSplit.
+- If using Wsplit, there is a slight delay before the timer starts if you use your hotkey to start it
+- If using multiple monitors, only one of the monitors can be used for a game region
+- Using numpad keys for Start/Split hotkey while numlock is active will not split when match % threshold is met
-- hotkeys & other settings don't save after closing
+- Hotkeys & other settings don't save after closing
-- On rare occurrances, when the auto splitter is running, it will stop working when using the skip or undo split hotkeys.
-You can just hit your reset hotkey or the reset button and start the autosplitter again if this happens.